hai-vr/documentation/docs/products/animator-as-code/functions/base.md

 Create a constant keyframe.
 The unit is defined by the function that invokes this lambda expression.

+## Blend Trees (AacFlBlendTree) 💡

+- `BlendTree BlendTree;` 💡<br/>
+Expose the underlying BlendTree object.

+### Initialization (AacFlNonInitializedBlendTree : AacFlBlendTree) 💡

+- `AacFlBlendTree2D FreeformCartesian2D(AacFlFloatParameter parameterX, AacFlFloatParameter parameterY)` 💡<br/>
+Define this BlendTree as being FreeformCartesian2D.

+- `AacFlBlendTree2D FreeformDirectional2D(AacFlFloatParameter parameterX, AacFlFloatParameter parameterY)` 💡<br/>
+Define this BlendTree as being FreeformDirectional2D.

+- `AacFlBlendTree2D SimpleDirectional2D(AacFlFloatParameter parameterX, AacFlFloatParameter parameterY)` 💡<br/>
+Define this BlendTree as being SimpleDirectional2D.

+- `AacFlBlendTree1D Simple1D(AacFlFloatParameter parameter)` 💡<br/>
+Define this BlendTree as being Simple1D.

+- `AacFlBlendTreeDirect Direct()` 💡<br/>
+Define this BlendTree as being Direct.

+### 2D Blend Trees (AacFlBlendTree2D : AacFlBlendTree) 💡

+- `AacFlBlendTree2D WithAnimation(AacFlBlendTree blendTree, Vector2 pos, Action<AacFlBlendTreeChildMotion> furtherDefiningChild = null)` 💡<br/>
+Add a BlendTree in the specified coordinates.
+The last parameter overload is optional: by default, the timeScale is 1, cycle offset is 0, mirror is false.

+- `AacFlBlendTree2D WithAnimation(AacFlBlendTree blendTree, float x, float y, Action<AacFlBlendTreeChildMotion> furtherDefiningChild = null)` 💡<br/>
+Add a BlendTree in the specified `x` and `y` coordinates.
+The last parameter overload is optional: by default, the timeScale is 1, cycle offset is 0, mirror is false.

+- `AacFlBlendTree2D WithAnimation(AacFlClip clip, Vector2 pos, Action<AacFlBlendTreeChildMotion> furtherDefiningChild = null)` 💡<br/>
+Add a Clip in the specified coordinates.
+The last parameter overload is optional: by default, the timeScale is 1, cycle offset is 0, mirror is false.

+- `AacFlBlendTree2D WithAnimation(AacFlClip clip, float x, float y, Action<AacFlBlendTreeChildMotion> furtherDefiningChild = null)` 💡<br/>
+Add a Clip in the specified `x` and `y` coordinates.
+The last parameter overload is optional: by default, the timeScale is 1, cycle offset is 0, mirror is false.

+- `AacFlBlendTree2D WithAnimation(Motion motion, Vector2 pos, Action<AacFlBlendTreeChildMotion> furtherDefiningChild = null)` 💡<br/>
+Add a raw motion in the specified coordinates.
+The last parameter overload is optional: by default, the timeScale is 1, cycle offset is 0, mirror is false.

+- `AacFlBlendTree2D WithAnimation(Motion motion, float x, float y, Action<AacFlBlendTreeChildMotion> furtherDefiningChild = null)` 💡<br/>
+Add a raw motion in the specified `x` and `y` coordinates.
+The last parameter overload is optional: by default, the timeScale is 1, cycle offset is 0, mirror is false.

+### 1D Blend Trees (AacFlBlendTree1D : AacFlBlendTree) 💡

+- `AacFlBlendTree1D WithAnimation(AacFlBlendTree blendTree, float threshold, Action<AacFlBlendTreeChildMotion> furtherDefiningChild = null)` 💡<br/>
+Add a BlendTree in the specified threshold.
+The last parameter overload is optional: by default, the timeScale is 1, cycle offset is 0, mirror is false.

+- `AacFlBlendTree1D WithAnimation(AacFlClip clip, float threshold, Action<AacFlBlendTreeChildMotion> furtherDefiningChild = null)` 💡<br/>
+Add a Clip in the specified threshold.
+The last parameter overload is optional: by default, the timeScale is 1, cycle offset is 0, mirror is false.

+- `AacFlBlendTree1D WithAnimation(Motion motion, float threshold, Action<AacFlBlendTreeChildMotion> furtherDefiningChild = null)` 💡<br/>
+Add a raw motion in the specified threshold.
+The last parameter overload is optional: by default, the timeScale is 1, cycle offset is 0, mirror is false.

+### 1D Blend Trees (AacFlBlendTreeDirect : AacFlBlendTree) 💡

+- `AacFlBlendTreeDirect WithAnimation(AacFlBlendTree blendTree, AacFlFloatParameter parameter, Action<AacFlBlendTreeChildMotion> furtherDefiningChild = null)` 💡<br/>
+Add a BlendTree driven by the specified parameter.
+The last parameter overload is optional: by default, the timeScale is 1, cycle offset is 0, mirror is false.

+- `AacFlBlendTreeDirect WithAnimation(AacFlClip clip, AacFlFloatParameter parameter, Action<AacFlBlendTreeChildMotion> furtherDefiningChild = null)` 💡<br/>
+Add a Clip driven by the specified parameter.
+The last parameter overload is optional: by default, the timeScale is 1, cycle offset is 0, mirror is false.

+- `AacFlBlendTreeDirect WithAnimation(Motion motion, AacFlFloatParameter parameter, Action<AacFlBlendTreeChildMotion> furtherDefiningChild = null)` 💡<br/>
+Add a raw motion driven by the specified parameter.
+The last parameter overload is optional: by default, the timeScale is 1, cycle offset is 0, mirror is false.

+### Further define a blend tree child (AacFlBlendTreeChildMotion) 💡

+- `AacFlBlendTreeChildMotion WithTimeScaleSetTo(float timeScale)` 💡<br/>
+Set the time scale.
+The time scale value is 1 by default.

+- `AacFlBlendTreeChildMotion WithMirrorSetTo(bool mirror)` 💡<br/>
+Set the mirror option.
+The mirror option value is false by default.

+- `AacFlBlendTreeChildMotion WithCycleOffsetSetTo(float cycleOffset)` 💡<br/>
+Set the cycle offset.
+The cycle offset value is 0 by default.

 ## Transitions

 `AnimatorTransitionBase Transition;`  <br/>
 Expose the underlying Transition object (from AacFlNewTransitionContinuation)

 ### Attributes (AacFlTransition : AacFlNewTransitionContinuation)

 - `AacFlTransition WithSourceInterruption()` <br/>
 Set interruption source to be Source. // FIXME: Clunky interface.